dmlc/gluon-cv/docs/how_to/contribute.md

 ### Contribute Tutorials

 Our [tutorials](https://gluon-cv.mxnet.io/build/examples_classification/index.html) are
-intended for people who are interested in NLP and want to get better familiarized on different parts in NLP.
+intended for people who are interested in CV and want to get better familiarized on different parts in CV.
 In order for people to easily understand the content, the code needs to be clean and readable, accompanied by good quality writing.